chenzubing/medprompt/README.md

 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/dermatologist/medprompt)

 ## About
+**MEDPrompt** is a collection of prompts, tools, chains  and agents for medical applications using [LangChain](https://www.langchain.com/) and *personas* using [Agency](https://github.com/operand/agency). **MEDPrompt also includes a collection of templates for using FHIR in LLM prompts (see below).** The aim of MEDPrompt is to provide a conceptual framework and a set of tools for building healthcare applications using LLMs.
+[Please read my Blog post](https://nuchange.ca/2023/12/medprompt-how-to-architect-llm-solutions-for-healthcare.html).
+User contributions are highly appreciated!

+## Terminology
-* LLM prompts are inputs or queries that users can provide to elicit specific responses from a Large Language Model (LLM).
+* **Prompts** are inputs or queries to LLMs that users can provide to elicit specific responses from a Large Language Model (LLM).
 Example: [*You are an AI assistant.
 Summarize this clinical document in 250 words*](src/medprompt/templates/summary_v1.jinja)
-* Tools are functions used by *agents* for getting things done.
+* **Tools** are functions used by *agents* for getting things done.
 Example: [To find patient ID from name.](src/medprompt/tools/find_patient.py)
-* Chains are tools that use LLM calls to get things done.
+* **Chains** are tools that use LLM calls to get things done.
 Example: [Answer a clinical question based on patient health record using RAG](src/medprompt/chains/rag_chain.py)
-* Agents uses an LLM to orchestrate Chains and Tools to acheive the overarching goal.
+* **Agents** uses an LLM to orchestrate Chains and Tools to acheive the overarching goal.
 Example: [Answer a doctors question related to a patient.
 Find patient, get health record, generate embedding and generate answer](src/medprompt/agents/fhir_agent.py)

-**MEDPrompt** is a collection of prompts, tools, chains  and agents for medical applications. **MEDPrompt also includes a collection of templates for using FHIR in LLM prompts (see below).** User contributions are highly appreciated!
+* **Personas** are [Agency](https://github.com/operand/agency) based abstraction for **agent of agents** according to the [actor model](https://en.wikipedia.org/wiki/Actor_model).

 #### Disclaimer:
 *This repository is not associated with the [Medprompt method of prompting](https://arxiv.org/pdf/2311.16452.pdf).
 In this generic repository, [I](https://nuchange.ca) will be trying to implement the method using langchain abstractions.
 Get in touch to share your thoughts via [GitHub discussions](https://github.com/dermatologist/medprompt/discussions).
 Please submit a PR with a link to the official implementation if any.*